-If nothing else, being stuck indoors with kids is bringing out the creativity and innovation, and is producing some really interesting results.
+If nothing else, tasked with figuring out how to engage kids at home is bringing out the creativity and innovation, and is producing some really interesting results.

 In it all, though, I started thinking more and more about the summer camp experience, and how unique and special it is, and how it might not be so easy to create such magic at home.
 Like I said, there are many great suggestions and thought-starters popping up daily, but it seems many are failing to mention or incorporate key elements that make summer camps everything that they are.

 So first, let’s have a refresher.
 What makes a summer camp a summer camp?
 Or, asked differently, what are the different benefits of summer camp?

 Summer camps help kids build new and unique interests.
 Meaning, even when camp used to only be about archery and building campfires, the appeal of such activities was the fact that these were things kids couldn’t or didn’t do in their everyday lives.

 And now, especially, with more and more specialized summer camps, a big beneficial piece is that kids can spend a week or more in the thick of building a new skill; something they don’t have the opportunity to do during the school year.

 Summer camps help kids build new and strong relationships.
 It’s weird to think about, but many kids walk away from a week of camp with lifelong friends.
 Five days of companionship, more or less; that’s it!
 That’s all it takes for a child and another child to go from complete strangers from different walks of life to best friends.

 Well, a week’s time together non-stop can really accelerate the friendship timeline, sure.